 For a 15-90° slate roof, choose the VELUX EDL flashing kit

-This VELUX flashing kit, VELUX EDL, is suited to slate roofs with slate profiles of up to 8mm thick.
+Use this flashing if you have a slate roof with profiles of up to 8mm thick.
 Unfortunately, this kit isn’t compatible with interlocking slates, for this, you should use the EDW kit mentioned above.
-Choose your size of VELUX EDL flashing kits.

 For a 25-90° plain tile roof, choose the VELUX EDP flashing kit